KelvinLi2020/P_wiki/How-to-run-P-Regressions.md

 Open TestCaseLoader.cs in UnitTests project and choose an appropriate value of the TestDirs variable (or write your own).
 Build the UnitTests project to discover the tests.

+        There's an alternative way to select tests: in the Test Explorer window, highlight the tests that you wish to run (similar to the FileExplorer), right-click, "Run Selected Tests".

 5. Choose Settings for the tests that you want to run:
 UnitTests properties -> Settings
 ResetTests replaces /reset for testP.bat;